symfony/symfony-docs/components/console/helpers/dialoghelper.rst

 .. versionadded:: 2.2
     The ``askHiddenResponse`` method was added in Symfony 2.2.

-You can also ask question and hide the response.
+You can also ask a question and hide the response.
 This is particularly convenient for passwords::

     $dialog = $this->getHelperSet()->get('dialog');